ArnoVdH/photoblog/content/blog/2020/leaving_facebook.md

 * I'll have to actively look for events
 * I'll miss out on a lot of awesome artists and their work
 * An easy way to organize and coordinate through shared group pages
+* Important (and semi-important) life-events of people will elude me

+After writing this remarkebly short list,

 ### Necessary?